adjust/dev-docs/docs/react-native/configuration/push-tokens.md

 ::::{dropdown} Example

-In this example, we set a new push token with the value `HrFmrcq96tj723aWFfrw` to track our app's retention rates.
-We can update this token by passing it to the {code}`setPushToken` method as an argument:
+This example demonstrates how to set a new push token with the value _`HrFmrcq96tj723aWFfrw`_ to track your app's retention rates.
+You can update this value at any time by passing a new token to the `setPushToken` method as an argument:

 :::{tab-set-code}